SOLVING A LONG STANDING FIREPROOFING PATCH PROBLEM

 - Fire resistivity is equal to or greater than existing coatings

-- UFP has tested compatible with both fiber and cementitious applications
+- UFP has tested compatible with both fiber and cementitious applications as well as low and medium density materials

 - At 432 sq. in, the maximum patch size is 3 times the previous allowable standard